pixashot/docs/security.md

+---
+excerpt: "Security guidelines for Pixashot, covering API key management, HTTPS configuration, data privacy, and best practices for maintaining a secure deployment."
+published_at: true
+---

 # Security

 Ensuring the security of your Pixashot deployment is crucial.
 This section covers key aspects of security, including API key management, HTTPS configuration, data privacy, and best practices.